 HOME STUDIES FOR MICHIGAN ADOPTIVE FAMILIES

 Adoption Associates has a proven track record for professionally and efficiently completing adoptive home studies.
-If you live in Michigan and hope to adopt a child through another agency either internationally or within the United States, we can help!
+If you live in Michigan and hope to adopt a child through either Adoption Associates or another agency, we can help!
 Our licensed social workers are ready to guide you through the home study process in a cost-effective and timely manner.
-With over 26 years of experience you are sure to receive top notch professional home study services.
+Adoption Associates has been completing both domestic and international adoptive home studies since 1990, so you are sure to receive top notch professional home study services.

 Adoption Associates is licensed in the State of Michigan to provide home studies.
 We are Hague accredited through the Council on Accreditation for international adoption.